 The next bag I stored just as I did Dave’s Cheerios.

-2. Like many other grain-based foods, adding a couple of bay leaves will discourage the weevils.
+2. Like many other grain-based foods, adding a couple of bay leaves (Amazon) will discourage the weevils.
 Of course, don’t give the dog the bay leaves—although our vet says they’re not toxic.

-3. And putting a drop of clove oil on the outside of the lid will discourage ants.
+3. And putting a drop of clove oil (Amazon) on the outside of the lid will discourage ants.
 Note that most dogs don’t like a strong taste of cloves in their food, so don’t put cloves in the dry food.
 Again, cloves aren’t poisonous to dogs.

 NOTE: While bay leaves and cloves aren’t considered to be toxic to dogs, it’s always possible that a particular dog could have an allergy.
 I know all about weird allergies—Paz is allergic to rawhide!

-A couple of other notes on dog food: we could always find some type of dog food in Mexico and Central America.
+A couple of other notes on dog food.
+We could always find some type of dog food in Mexico and Central America.
 Larger cities typically had better brands of dog food, which were usually sold at vet offices.
 Further, just as with flour, we soon learned that buying kibble in larger stores—or large vet offices—had far less chance of weevils and other bugs.

 And we learned to transfer the food to its plastic container immediately upon taking it on board and getting rid of the bag—and potential bugs—immediately.